andreaskaris/blog/docs/networking/rss-irq-affinity-and-rps.md

 ```

 And you can see that interrupts for queues virtio6-input.0 and virtio6-input.1 increment as RSS balances flows
 across the 2 remaining queues.
 At the same time, queues 2 and 3 are disabled.
+It might be a bit difficult to read, but
+remember that these are absolute counters from since when the machines started.
+Look at the delta for each of the
+queues, so compare the lines starting with 53 to each other, then the lines starting with 55, and so on.
+You will see
+that the 2 lines for IRQs 57 and 59 did not change, whereas the counters for IRQs 53 (CPU 0) and 55 (CPU 5) did increase.

 ```
 [root@dut ~]# for i in {1..2}; do grep virtio6-input /proc/interrupts; sleep 5; done